GoogleCloudPlatform/plspm-python/README.md

 This library will calculate using modes A (for reflective relationships) and B (for formative relationships) with metric and non-metric numerical data using centroid, factorial, and path schemes.
 Bootstrap validation is available, and reliability measures are also calculated using the same methods as the original R library.

-Limitations: at present this library will not handle missing values in non-metric data.

 ## Installation
 You can install the latest version of this package using pip: